tytydraco/yessleep/out/Every_boyfriend_I_get_is_brutally_dying_Now_I_know_the_truth_about_themand_me.md

 The woman sighed, placing her phone on the counter.
 I glanced at whatever she'd been so interested in, but the screen was faced down.
 “Esme came in here a lot,” Her lips broke out into a sad, sympathetic smile.
 I was quickly growing sick of them.

 “Esme.
-She, uh, she told me you guys were dating,” She smiled, “Esme was always buying roses for her room.
+She, uh, she told me you guys were dating.
+Esme was always buying roses for her room.
 Sometimes she would stand in here for hours, and just stare at flowers.
 I think she found comfort in them.”
 The woman sighed, fixing me with what I could only describe as a pitiful pout.

 Urgh.